SebastianArriagada/general-notes/algorithms-and-data-structure.md

 2. At this point, the largest item is stored at the root of the heap.
 Replace it with the last item of the heap followed by reducing the size of heap by 1.
 Finally, heapify the root of the tree.
 3. Repeat step 2 while the size of the heap is greater than 1.

-**Complexity (worst case):** O(nLog n)
+**Complexity (worst case):** O(nLog n) asymptotically

 **Additional data, in-place, kind of algorithm:** no additional space needed, sort in-place, Comparison-base with Binary Heap data structure, no stable

 **How is max selection sort related to heap sort.
-Brief explanation of how it works:** It is similar to selection sort where we first find the minimum element and place the minimum element at the beginning.
+Brief explanation of how it works:** It is similar to max selection sort where we find the bigger element and place it at the final of the unsorted list.
 We repeat the same process for the remaining elements.

 **Preprocessing related in heap sort:** Is constructed a Binary Tree and apply the heapify